shoui520/shoui520.github.io/docs/new-guide-preview.md

 And yet, it's often difficult to grasp why they tend to use *that* phrase in *this* context, or *this* word instead of *that* other one… This creates a barrier for us learners as we can't just study grammar and vocabulary to achieve native-like fluency.

 Without the prerequisite experience, attempting to construct sentences in your target language often leads to unnatural, or difficult to understand phrasing.
-In turn, lack of experience with how native speakers play with their language makes it difficult to understand them, due to unfamiliarity with phrasing outside of a learning resource's scope.
+In turn, lack of experience with how native speakers use their language makes it difficult to understand them, due to unfamiliarity with phrasing outside of a learning resource's scope.

-This is why in your learning routine, **you must “immerse” yourself in the language—read and listen to what natives write and speak.**
+This is why in your learning routine, **you do what we call "immersion"—read and listen to what natives write and speak.**

-Language learning is a process of subconsciously memorising patterns by the way of comprehensible input.
+Language learning is a process of subconsciously memorising patterns with comprehensible input.
 What this means is, when you understand something (comprehensible) in your immersion (input), your brain subconsciously stores that pattern for later information retrieval.
-You see, being able to comfortably read this guide is only possible because you have had so much experience reading English in the past that, when you read this, your brain thinks something like, "Oh, there's pattern #234 used with pattern #82 and pattern #10!".
+You see, being able to comfortably read this guide is only possible because you have so much experience reading English in the past that, when you read this, your brain thinks something like, "Oh, there's pattern #234 used with pattern #82 and pattern #10!".

 And since you are a proficient English reader, this is done effortlessly.
 You can understand the words in these sentences.
 You can understand what links the sentences together.
 You can even detect the tone and degree of formality in my writing, and it's all thanks to your brain storing the context, and other information of all the language patterns that you've come across.